 About This Chapter

-AP World History: Ancient China, Africa, India & America - Chapter Summary and Learning Objectives
+AP World History: Ancient China, Africa, India & America - Chapter Summary

 1. Ancient China: Shang & Zhou Dynasties